Q. I know how to fill out a family tree chart, but how do you cite your sources?

 Keeping track of your source information and citations is the other half of the battle.
 Most genealogy software and family tree sites let you type in source details and attach digitized records to facts and events in your tree.
 Your software might even use those details to generate a formal source citation.

 If you keep records in digital form, you can include a source number in each file name and keep a spreadsheet of the corresponding source citations.
-You can use some photo-editing programs to add a source citation to a record image (see a demo here), and newer versions of the free Adobe Reader will let you add text to a PDF if the PDF creator enabled the Typewriter tool.
+You can use some photo-editing programs to add a source citation to a record image (see a demo here from the Legal Genealogist), and newer versions of the free Adobe Reader will let you add text to a PDF if the PDF creator enabled the Typewriter tool.

 If you’re using paper, number all your photocopied records and add those numbers next to names on your family group sheets.
 Some genealogists include a full citation on the front side of every photocopied record so the citation doesn’t get separated from the data.